What is a bridge loan?

 Of course, you may be able to buy a higher place on that hierarchy by making a bigger offer but not always.

-So, if you’re unable to move forward quickly because you’re yet to sell your home, you may have only one choice.
+So, if you’re unable to move forward until your home sells, you may have only one choice.
 And that’s to quickly find a bridge loan.

 When you don’t have enough saved for your down payment

-Of course, if you have sufficient savings, you might not need a bridge loan because you’re already in a position to make a healthy down payment for get another mortgage.
+Of course, if you have sufficient savings, you might not need a bridge loan because you’re already in a position to make a healthy down payment without getting another mortgage loan.

 How to get a bridge loan